Introduction

 Junior copywriters advance through ever larger and more important briefs to middleweight and ‘heavyweight’ positions.

-With typically limited opportunities for progression inside the firm, five to ten years of expertise crafting high-profile advertising campaigns that win industry awards may see you become the department’s, Creative Director.
+With typically limited opportunities for progression inside the firm, five to ten years of expertise crafting high-profile advertising campaigns that win industry awards may see you become the department’s Creative Director.

 Most copywriters are linked to their commercial art director partner’s motion.
 Those employed by smaller agencies may relocate or change occupations in search of better opportunities.
 Overseas prospects for industry-specific roles may be plentiful.